Are funeral plans safe?

 Our advice is to ensure that your funeral plan provider is registered and regulated by the Funeral Planning Authority (FPA), as they are the only organisation focused on how your money is protected.
 The funeral plan provider has to demonstrate that they operate to the high standards required by the FPA’s Rules and Code of Conduct; maintain this level on an ongoing basis by having to re-register on an annual basis and carry out independent annual audits.

-The following companies are registered with the FPA:
+Here are some of the companies that are registered with the FPA:

 By placing your plan with an FPA registered provider your plan will automatically be placed with a funeral director (you can also nominate your choice) who is member of the NAFD and or SAIF member so you can be sure of the highest standards when the time comes.